Patrxgt/InstallDebloater/templates/WATCH_DOGS_2/README.md

 ## Usage

-First, open WATCH_DOGS_2.ini with a text editor and add the complete filepath to your game root folder (example: C:\Steam\steamapps\common\Batman Arkham Asylum GOTY).
+First, open WATCH_DOGS_2.ini with a text editor and add the complete filepath to your game root folder (example: C:\Steam\steamapps\common\Watch Dogs 2).

 For both commandline and batch methods, use the following syntax: